-the application subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules.

-- (5) An exporter must - - account for all blank ITA forms received in terms of this rule;65 (a) - (b) in the event of any blank ITA forms being lost or destroyed, furnish the customs authority with an affidavit explaining the circumstances in which the document got lost or destroyed; and - (C) return to the customs authority any cancelled or spoiled blank ITA forms.

-Blank ITA forms issued in terms of this rule may be used only by or on (6) behalf of the exporter to whom they have been issued.
+- (f) the number of blank forms required; - (g) the class or kind, and tariff headings, of goods for which those forms will be used: - (h) the projected number of consignments to be exported over a specified period to the country or countries referred to in paragraph (d); - (i) a signed declaration by the exporter that the goods to be exported meet the requirements of the ITA for which the blank forms applied for will be used; and - how the goods meet the requirements for goods of South African origin with reference to the rules of origin prescribed or recognised by the ITA, which may be explained in a separate supporting document submitted together with the application to the customs authority on request, subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules. - (5) An exporter must- - (a) account for all blank ITA forms received in terms of this rule; - (b) in the event of any blank ITA forms being lost or destroyed, furnish the customs authority with an affidavit explaining the circumstances in which the document got lost or destroyed; and - (c) return to the customs authority any cancelled or spoiled blank ITA forms. - (6) Blank ITA forms issued in terms of this rule may be used only by or on behalf of the exporter to whom they have been issued.

-Application for certification of goods as goods of South African origin (sections

-181 and 182)
+Application for certification of goods as goods of South African origin (sections 181 and 182)

-An exporter registered for a specific ITA and who intends to claim 9.10 (1) preferential tariff treatment under the ITA for goods of South African origin to be exported by that exporter to a country which is a party to the ITA, must apply to the customs authority for certification of the information given on the ITA form required in terms of that ITA,66 by providing the following additional information in the export clearance declaration submitted in terms of section 367 of the Control Act in respect of the goods:
+9.10 (1) An exporter registered for a specific ITA and who intends to claim preferential tariff treatment under the ITA for goods of South African origin to be exported by that exporter to a country which is a party to the ITA, must apply to the customs authority for certification of the information given on the ITA form required in terms of that ITA, 81 by providing the following additional information in the export clearance declaration submitted in terms of section 367 of the Control Act in respect of the goods: